revenate/actionate/README.md

 Display logs with full support for ANSI color codes and other formatting improvements, ensuring a visually rich, easy-to-read output for efficient debugging and analysis.

-__Open Project Files Referenced in Logs__

-Automatically detect project files references in your logs and convert them into clickable links that open directly in your IDE.
-This mirrors our existing browser link detection, streamlining navigation and boosting productivity during debugging.

 __Manage Environments, Variables, and Secrets__